-The Blue Shield is the cultural equivalent of the Red Cross.
 The name Blue Shield comes from the UNESCO 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict, which specifies a blue shield as the symbol for marking protected cultural property.

 - ICOM: the International Council of Museums, represented in Australia by ICOM Australia